-2011-2031, November 2013
+2011- 2031, November 2013

-POLICY S3: DWELLING MIX
+POLICY S2: DWELLING MIX

-- 1. In order to address the evidenced housing need in St Stephen, support will be given to developments that provide predominantly 1-, 2- and 3-bedroom properties. - 2.
-Allocation of affordable housing for those with a local connection will be supported.
+- 1. In order to address the evidenced housing need in St Stephen and redress the imbalance in housing size across the Parish, support will be given to developments that provide predominantly 1-, 2- and 3-bedroom properties. - 2.
+Allocation of affordable housing for those with a local connection12 will be supported.

-(Conformity Reference: SSNP Objectives: 1, 2; SALP Saved Policies: 7a, 8; SALP emerging Local Plan: L1; NPPF: 59, 60, 77)
+(Conformity Reference: SSNP Objectives: 1; SALP Saved Policies: 7a, 8; NPPF: 60, 61)